 After the tour, you can take a break and enjoy a cup of coffee at the restaurant located right on the museum grounds.

-This is a green, large and quiet space offering a variety of drinks and snacks.
-In addition, the restaurant also offers many other amenities such as free wifi, storage area, restrooms for disabled people along with wheelchair service to serve visitors.
+This is a green, large, and quiet space offering a variety of drinks and snacks.
+In addition, the restaurant offers many other amenities, such as free Wi-Fi, a storage area, restrooms for people with disabilities, and wheelchair service for visitors.

 Source: collected by An